matthewsjaeger/eapi-airtable-akveo-seed/README.md

 The code will start to build in the background, and VSCode will open in the root of the project.
 Use the following instructions to tailor the example for your project.

+    1. Start VS Code.
+On Windows that command is 'code .'.
-    1. Open the `src/app/app-modules.ts` lines 70 to configure your EAPI Endpoint
+    2. Open the `src/app/app-modules.ts` lines 70 to configure your EAPI Endpoint 2A.
+Maybe fix Roles configuration.
-    2. Do Something Else
-    2. Do x, z, y.
+    3. Be sure that angular CLI is installed:
+    4. From the command line, once the `npm install` and `ssotme -build` have completed, run `ng serve`
+    5. Open http://localhost:4200 in a browser

 This will create a local typescript sdk for your EffortlesAPI endpoint - allowing you to immediately begin writing code: